Tax Filings after Death

 Final Individual Return (Form 1040)

-An individual’s final income tax return reports income received during the year, prior to their passing.
+An individual’s final income tax return reports income received during the year up to their date of passing.
 If married, a joint return can be filed and signed by the surviving spouse.
 If someone else has been appointed as personal representative or executor, they should sign the return.
-If a refund is due, make sure to include Form 1310, Statement of Person Claiming Refund Due a Deceased Taxpayer.
+If a refund is due, make sure to include Form 1310, Statement of Person Claiming Refund Due a Deceased Taxpayer..

 Estate Income Tax Return (Form 1041)